When looking to boost my financial expertise and qualifications, I went through what was a fairly common dilemma a few years ago: CFA or FRM?

 In general, the FRM Part 1 exam gives a basic idea about the various risk tools and techniques, whereas Part 2 is a much more detailed study of the various types of risks.

-Some parts of the FRM syllabus are already covered by CFA syllabus, so you get some study efficiency there.
+That said, some parts of the FRM syllabus are already covered by CFA syllabus, so you get some study efficiency there.
 With the new CFA exam CBT timetables, you can now pass both CFA and FRM qualifications in just 2 years, assuming consecutive passes.

 CFA and FRM: Suggested Plan of Attack

 So what is the best order to attempt the exams?
+FRM after CFA, or CFA after FRM?

 It depends of course on which you’d like to prioritize, and also on whether you pass your exams in your first attempt.